@ AAAI 2025

 • Computational models for multimodal hate speech detection and classification.

-• Analysis of diffusion of Multimodal fake news and hate speech in social networks.
+• Analysis of the diffusion of multimodal fake news and hate speech in social networks.

-• Understanding the impact of the hate content on specific groups (like targeted groups).
+• Understanding the impact of hate content on specific groups (such as targeted groups).

-• Fake news and hate speech detection in low resourced languages.
+• Fake news and hate speech detection in low-resource languages.

 • Hate speech normalization.